 Five Reasons Why Your Rental Property Might Be Lying Vacant

 Even as a large number of people continue to rush towards India’s mega cities every year to join the existing workforce there, many perfect-to-rent homes continue to lie vacant.
-According to private estimates, urban centres in India are together sitting on a vacant rental stock of over 11.09 million units.

 “Weak tenancy laws are cited as the prime reason why investors fail to generate any income on their rental properties and rightly so.
 In the name of tenancy law, the government recently came up with the Model Tenancy Act, 2019, the provisions of which are primarily ‘model’ in nature and the law has no binding effect on states, which have the final say in the matter,” explains Brajesh Mishra, a Gurgaon-based lawyer, specialising in property law.

 While government policies and low rental yields could partly be blamed for such vacancies, the property holder’s individual choices also play a role in their prized asset not attracting enough tenants.

 Are you asking for rent higher than your neighbours?

 If you are looking to monetise an asset, expectations should be in line with the property’s real potential.
 No matter how wonderful your property is, it won’t generate a higher income than what similar rental properties in the area garner.
 Be mindful of that fact while setting the asking price.